 Dean Shanda Davis

-The Health Sciences programs will return to campus to a mix of online and face-to-face classes.
-If you’re also taking general classes such as English or mathematics, those courses might be offered in any format.
+The Health Sciences programs will continue to present a mix of online and face-to-face classes.
+If you are also taking general classes such as English or mathematics, those courses might be offered in any format.
 Be sure to check your schedule for your classes.

-Please note that the parking places by the HSB on the North side will be reserved for Dental Clinic patients and are not to be used by faculty, staff, or students.
+Please note that the parking places on the North side of the HSB continue reserved for Dental Clinic patients and are not to be used by faculty, staff, or students.

-- Cardiovascular Technology: Some online classes with face-to-face classes in groups of no more than 25.
+- Cardiovascular Technology: Some classes with both online and face-to-face components with groups of no more than 25.
 Simulated lab with be face-to-face.
 Students and instructors will wear masks and face shields when 6 ft distance cannot be maintained.
-The classroom doors will be open as much as possible.
+The classroom doors will be open as much as possible

 - Dental Hygiene: Lecture classes will utilize hybrid synchronous, hybrid asynchronous and F2F delivery methods.
 Students are advised to check course schedules for dates and delivery methods.
-On-campus classes will be in groups of no more than 25, and students and instructors will wear masks.
+On-campus classes will be in groups of no more than 25, and students, staff and instructors wearing masks.
 Labs and clinical courses will be face-to-face with PPE use (Level 3 masks, face shields, gloves, protective eyewear, and over gowns).
 PPE use in labs and clinical courses will follow recommendations from CDC (Centers for Disease Control), Minnesota Board of Dentistry guidelines for dental offices, and OSAP (Organization for Safety & Asepsis Procedures) Infection Control in Dental Practices during the COVID-19 Pandemic Guidelines.

 - Dental Clinic: Please review the precautions taken to ensure a healthy, safe experience for patients, students, and instructors.
 All patients will be screened for COVID-19 by telephone prior to making dental appointments.
 All patients will be screened upon arrival to SCTCC (assessment for COVID-19 symptoms and forehead temperature checks).

 - Health Information Technology: This program (and Medical Coding) has been a completely online program and will continue online.

 - Sonography: Face-to-face and hybrid classes will be held for lecture classes with no more than 12 in a group.
 Students and instructors will wear masks and face shields when f2f.
 The ultrasound lab classes will be face-to-face following PPE practices consistent with CentraCare recommended guidelines.
 Labs will be limited to 12 students.